 Based on the Body System of the Vehicle:

-This type of vehicle is categorized as several types such as:
+This type of vehicle is categorized in to the following types:

 - Two-door sedan (This type of vehicles has two doors, and a sporty look.)

-- Hardtop (It has a rigid rooftop, maybe detach or may not).
+- Hardtop (It has a rigid rooftop, it may detach or may not).

 - Four-door sedan (This type of vehicles has four doors).

-- Station wagon (Here the roof of the vehicle is extended rearward).
+- Station wagon (Here the roof of the vehicle is extended towards the rear side).

 - Convertible (Can have a roof or no roof).

-- Van (It is generally used to transport of goods).
+- Van (It is generally used to transport goods).